ThanhL/Attitude-Estimation-with-UKF-and-Quarternions/README.md

 `Improve Process/Measurement Models and Sigma Points:` We could potentially improve the process model/measurement model to include more states such as biases from accelerometer/angular velocity/magnetometer.
 We could also tune the parameters of merwe sigma points (alpha, beta, kappa) to potentially improve the UKF.

-`Smooth Orientation Estimation:` The UKF orientation is able to track the orientation pretty well, however the estimations outputted aren't quite smooth as they vary quite a bit around steady state estimates (hence the jerky motion).
+`Kalman Smoother:` The UKF orientation is able to track the orientation pretty well, however the estimations outputted aren't quite smooth as they vary quite a bit around steady state estimates (hence the jerky motion).
 A Kalman smoother can be added to improve tracking of the Kalman filters, enabling a smoother steady state + smoother transitions from state estimates.

 ## References
 [1] Merwe, Rudolph., Wan, Eric. *Sigma-Point Kalman Filters for ProbabilisticInference in Dynamic State-Space Models*, 2004.